 Our business activities include product research and development, manufacturing, regulatory and clinical affairs, corporate finance and development, and support of our collaborations.
 Our product candidates require clinical trials and approvals from regulatory agencies, as well as acceptance in the marketplace.
 Certain of our operations are fully integrated with Agenus, including our finance, human resources and legal functions.
-We are a party to an Intercompany General & Administrative Services Agreement, Agenus provides us with administrative support, including, without limitation, financial, legal, information technology and human resources administrative support and non-administrative services as may be agreed to between the parties from time to time, and use of certain facilities.
+We are a party to an Intercompany General & Administrative Services Agreement and an Intellectual Property Assignment and License Agreement with Agenus.
+Under the Intercompany General & Administrative Services Agreement, Agenus provides us with administrative support, including, without limitation, financial, legal, information technology and human resources administrative support and non-administrative services as may be agreed to between the parties from time to time, and use of certain facilities.
 Under the Intellectual Property Assignment and License Agreement, Agenus assigned patent rights and know-how related to our technology to us.
 We also have a field-limited exclusive license under certain Agenus patents and know-how.